Peter Roebuck: Death

 Roebuck arrived in Cape Town, South Africa, on 7 November 2011 to report on a Test match between South Africa and Australia for The Sydney Morning Herald and the Australian Broadcasting Corporation (ABC).
 He was staying at the Southern Sun Hotel in Newlands, Cape Town, on 12 November, when the South African Police Service entered the hotel, claiming to desire to speak to him about an alleged sexual assault on a 26-year-old Zimbabwean man.

 After requesting that he be allowed to go to his room to change his clothes, Roebuck called the ABC's Jim Maxwell in his hotel room and asked him to find him a lawyer and to then come to his hotel room.

 At 9.15 pm, Roebuck died after jumping from the sixth floor of the Southern Sun Hotel.
 He landed on the awning outside the entrance to the hotel, causing what was described by Australian cricket writer Peter Lalor, who later saw Roebuck's body at the mortuary, as "serious head trauma".
 Roebuck's body was taken to the Salt River State mortuary in the early hours of the next morning.
 A statement issued by South African police stated that Roebuck had committed suicide and that an inquest into the matter would be held.
 In February 2024, over twelve years after his death, an inquest held at Cheshire Coroner's Court in England concluded that Roebuck had taken his own life; the senior coroner stated that the substantial delay was partly a result of "waiting to find out about a renewed hearing in South Africa which hasn't come to pass".

 Students residing at Roebuck's farm in Natal, where he lived for six months of every year, stated that no corporal punishment was ever meted out at the residence.

 In January 2012 Australian journalist Adam Shand published extensive research on Roebuck's dealings with the young men who lived with him in South Africa.

 Legacy

-Roebuck was Ed Cowan's mentor and former teacher at Cranbrook School.
+Roebuck was Ed Cowan's mentor.
 Cowan's maiden Test century came in the First Test between Australia and South Africa at the Gabba, Brisbane, on 12 November 2012, a year to the day after Roebuck's death.
 Cowan dedicated the century to Roebuck's memory.

 Biography

-In mid-2014 a former colleague of Roebuck's at the Australian Broadcasting Corporation, Tim Lane, and writer Elliot Cartledge were commissioned to research his life story and investigate the circumstances of his death.
+In mid-2014 a former colleague of Roebuck's at the Australian Broadcasting Corporation, commentator Tim Lane, and writer Elliot Cartledge were commissioned to research his life story and investigate the circumstances of his death.
 Associates of Roebuck such as Vic Marks, Steve Waugh, Ian Chappell, Jonathan Agnew and Matthew Engel are quoted.
 The Zimbabwean man at the centre of the controversy that led to Roebuck's death, Itai Gondo, provided testimony.
 The book, Chasing Shadows – The Life and Death of Peter Roebuck, was released in the UK, Australia and New Zealand in late 2015.